 Many of us go for years from relationship to relationship, having mediocre, just-OK, at-best-good sex.
 We are good lovers, but not amazing.

 Meanwhile, we read about tantric lovemaking that goes on for hours, the merging of souls, and witnessing God through the eyes of our partner.
 Yet these experiences remain firmly imprinted on paper and our iPhone screen.

 Although we yearn for deep connection and intense sexual experiences, they evade us.

 We blame this on not having met the right person yet.
-We tell ourselves that it’s because the chemistry isn’t right.
+Telling ourselves that it’s because the chemistry isn’t right.
 We wait patiently in earnest, hoping for someone to turn up with whom we do have the right ‘chemistry’.

 This assumption is actually a trap that keeps us from experiencing what lovemaking can actually be – when done correctly.

 The issue is not chemistry.
-The issue is that one or both partners have fear of sexual intimacy.
+It is that one or both partners have a fear of sexual intimacy.

 As a tantric coach for men, intimacy issues are a favorite challenge of mine to take on.
 I feel strongly that it is the birthright of every man and woman to experience the full potential of sex.
 And learn to use sex as an art that can heal us.
 This is why I love this topic and am so passionate about it.

 Sexual intimacy issues and fear of intimacy in the bedroom are so common, but easily moved through with the proper training, guidance, and practice.

 In this article, I am explaining what intimacy issues are, where they come from, and how to move through and PAST them.
 When you manage to do so, you will have deep, moving, soul-nourishing sexual experiences that will blow your mind, body, and spirit.